Laboratory Training 3

 A program that implements this algorithm can be as follows:

-#include <iostream> using namespace std; int main() { double x; int n; cout << "Enter x, n: "; cin >> x >> n; int k = 1; double p = 1; for (int i = 0; i <= n; i++) { p *= x + i * k; k = -k; } cout << "Product = " << p; return 0; }
+#include <iostream>using namespace std;int main() {double x;int n; cout << "Enter x, n: "; cin >> x >> n;int k = 1;double p = 1;for (int i = 0; i <= n; i++) { p *= x + i * k; k = -k; } cout << "Product = " << p;return 0; }

 3.8 The Exponent

-Assume that we want to write a program that reads x
+Assume that we want to write a program that reads x and calculates ex:

 The loop terminates if new summand is less than 0.00001.

-#include<iostream> using namespace std; int main() { double x, y = 0; double z = 1; // Summand int i = 1; cout << "Input x: "; cin >> x; while (z > 0.00001) { y += z; z *= x / i; i++; } cout << "y = " << y << "\n"; return 0; }
+#include<iostream>using namespace std;int main() {double x, y = 0;double z = 1;// Summand int i = 1; cout << "Input x: "; cin >> x;while (z > 0.00001) { y += z; z *= x / i; i++; } cout << "y = " << y << "\n";return 0; }

 Alternative solution:

-#include <iostream> using namespace std; int main() { double x, y = 0; double z = 1; // Summand cout << "Input x: "; cin >> x; for (int i = 1; z > 0.00001; i++) { y += z; z *= x / i; } cout << "y = " << y << "\n"; return 0; }
+#include <iostream>using namespace std;int main() {double x, y = 0;double z = 1;// Summand cout << "Input x: "; cin >> x;for (int i = 1; z > 0.00001; i++) { y += z; z *= x / i; } cout << "y = " << y << "\n";return 0; }

 As can be seen from the example, the condition check in the for loop is not necessarily related to the parameter.